lzwjava/lzwjava.github.io/original/2006-03-15-primary-school-en.md

 ![](assets/images/qq-account/qq-account.jpg){: .responsive }
 *Source: mmos.com*{: .caption }

+I graduated from primary school in the summer of 2007.
 I probably registered my QQ account around 2006.
-I graduated from primary school that summer.
 I still remember the place where I registered for QQ: using a computer in the office of the principal of my primary school.
 The principal's last name was Huang.
 His face is still vivid in my mind.

 I heard that the vice principal of my primary school has passed away due to some illness.
 He was a good person.
 My father brought us from a village in Meizhou to Guangzhou, and the school administration accepted us, including him.
 We followed some formal procedures, but surely he helped us by guiding us, etc.